ntomic/AnimeSorter/README.md

 For more information, see the [What Is a Glob lesson](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).

-To specify the source directory, target directory, logfile directory and a pattern to be matched, the ```config.properties``` file must be edited.
+To specify the source directory, target directory, log file directory and a pattern to be matched, the ```config.properties``` file must be edited.

 #####Instructions